GoldingAustin/mk-gql/README.md

 All parameters of this query are typically optional (unless some of the variables are requires, like in the above example).

 The result selector defines which fields should fetched from the backend.
-By default @kibeo/mk-gql will fetch `__typename`, `ID` and all primitive fields defined in the model, but full free to override this to make more fine tuned queries!
+By default mk-gql will fetch `__typename`, `ID` and all primitive fields defined in the model, but full free to override this to make more fine tuned queries!
 For better reuse, consider doing this in a new action on the appropiate model.
 For example a query to fetch all comments and likes for a message could look like:

 ```typescript
 import { MessageBaseModel } from "./MessageModel.base"